my-language-skills/translations-for-pressbooks/doc/user-manual.md

 **Note!** Upon changing the language of the book, the previous language column in the DB table stays there with the value "0".

+## Front-end information

+By default, Translations for PressBooks just works inside of the HTML tag <head>.
+If your theme is integrated with Translations for PressBooks, the translations can be activate in the front-end of the book.
+After the activation, the translations will work in two places: in the header of the theme (a dropwown menu) and as a list of language codes in the footer.

+To disable/ enable post translations option at book level:

+1. At Appearance-> EFP Customizations (On a site (book) level).
+2. At 'Translations section' check on 'Display translations' to display	translations in the front-end.

+### Page configuration

+If the translations are activated, by default every post display the translations.
+If we need more control, a post can have deactivated the header and footer translation menu in the front-end of the page (the HTML tag in the header still be available to boots).

+To disable/ enable post translations option at post level:

+1. At post edit page of the specific Post
+2. At "Display post translations" disable or enable post translations options of the specific post.

+By default, every time 'Display translations' is re-enabled in 'Appearance-> EFP Customizations', default post translations settings are generated in DB (every post gets translations option enabled).
+If those options were modified and we want to keep those changes (post translations option) saved after re-enable of 'Display translations' option it is necessary to check 'Save previous post values' in 'Appearance-> EFP Customizations' in 'Translations section'.
+# With this option turned on every time 'Display translations' (book translations) is now re-enabled, previous post translations options are persisted.

-## Theme outpud of information
+### Theme outpud of information

+Featured books and non featured books can use the translations options.
+* If the book is featured, the book ID will be added to the list of languages of the menu,
+* If the book is not featured, the book ID will not be added to the list of languages of the menu.
+The id of the available feature books languages will be used instead.

+#### Translations integration in the Theme Header

-If you want to print the links of translation in front-end them, you need to check if translations for current book and post is set to enabled from back-end settings with function *check_if_translations_enabled()*.
+If you want to print the links of translation in the front-end of your theme, you need to check if translations for current book and post is set to enabled from back-end settings with function *check_if_translations_enabled()*.
 Function returns "1" if translations are enabled.
 For printing only current language Flag use: *getCurrentBookFlag()*.
 For printing only current language Code use: *getCurrentBookLanguageCode()*.
 Next function *pbc_print_trans_links()* prints out list of available translations in current context.

+**Note!** Header print of relationships can not be used in a theme without a strong modification.

+#### Translations integration in the Theme Footer
+Copy and past the following code in your footer.php file.

 	<ul class="footer__pressbooks__links__list" style="margin-bottom: 1rem;">
 	<?php